-3. Walk around the area, looking for loose subfloor boards and squeaky floors.
+3. Walk around the area and looking for loose subfloor boards and any squeaky spots.

 4. If you do find any, screw down the subfloor to the joist.
 Side note: it may be a good idea to do that anyways, even if the floor isn’t squeaky or loose.

 5. Lay out a dry run of the backer board to make sure everything fits and cut the pieces to size.